Cruise Ship Safety: 6 Essential Travel Tips You Need to Know

 Fortunately, cruise ships don't sink all that often.
 Loss of life is rare and the chance you'll have to head for the lifeboats is pretty slim, but not unheard of.

-The most significant cruise ship sinking prior to the Costa Concordia was the sinking of the Antarctic cruise ship MV Explorer in 2007: The icebreaker hit an iceberg a little too hard, started taking on water and listing while it was 400 nautical miles south of South America.
+The most significant recent cruise ship sinking prior to the Costa Concordia was the Antarctic cruise ship MV Explorer in 2007: The icebreaker hit an iceberg a little too hard, started taking on water and listing while it was 400 nautical miles south of South America.

 150 people onboard had to put on special cold-weather suits and take to the lifeboats.
 Fortunately, there were other cruise ships in the region and despite several hours in sub-zero temperatures, no one was lost.

 Arctic and Antarctic waters are inherently dangerous, but also incredibly spectacular and are attracting more and more cruise ships.
 As the number of ships rises, the chances something might happen also rise.
-The MV Explorer was the most serious of 9 groundings and incidents in polar waters since 2008, although none of the other ships sank, and in most cases, the passengers were able to stay aboard.
+The MV Explorer was the most serious of several groundings and incidents in polar waters in recent years, including the Polar Star in 2011 and Ocean Nova in 2009, where all passengers were safety evacuated, and the MV Ocean Explorer in 2023, where passengers were able to stay aboard – a much more common situation.

 Read your cruise ship's safety plan